getlogbook/logbook/docs/designdefense.rst

 * Logbook will use greenlets instead of threads
 * The sockets being used in the handlers will be gevent sockets

-Multiprocessing-related logging affecting by gevent.
+Multiprocessing-related logging is not affected by gevent, as gevent currently does not a coroutine implementation of multiprocessing.